Mixpanel pitch deck

 Jul, 2009 $15k / Seed 2

-Advice from the founderspitch deck
+Advice from the Founders

-When Tim and I first went to go pitch our company to investors in 2009 (right after the recession hit), we hopped on the Caltrain, rode our bikes down Sand Hill Road, and talked to 10 investors who all categorically told us “No.” A few of them even wanted to replace the CEO of our company (we didn’t know who would be CEO yet!).
+When Tim and I first went to pitch our company to investors in 2009 (right after the recession hit), we hopped on the Caltrain, rode our bikes down Sand Hill Road, and talked to 10 investors who all categorically told us “No.” A few of them even wanted to replace the CEO of our company (we didn’t know who would be CEO yet!).
 At that time, we hadn’t quite realized we even needed an official pitch deck.
 And when we did build a deck, we had no idea how to construct one intelligently.
 We really struggled.

 This is not perfect for all companies; you may need something totally different if you’re at a different stage or running a different type of company.
 We think this is a deck that you can use to answer most questions investors will ask you (in SaaS) and is set up to help you articulate a story to investors that are compelling.
 If I had to wager, the thing that is truly most important to investors (who will all tell you it’s “vision” or “team”) is how personally interested they are in your space and idea–after all, they have to think about how they spend their time, too.
 Even with the best deck, you will still need to be great at selling your idea as to why it’s so exciting and interesting–it just takes practice.